Frequently Asked Questions - mp3TrueEdit™

 You will need at least version 3.98 of lame for it to work with mp3TrueEdit.
-Please note the external command line executable (‘lame.exe’ on Windows or ‘lame’ on Mac OS X) is required.
-You will then need to specify the location of the external lame encoder using the 'Recording' tab of the mp3TrueEdit Options/Preferences dialog.
+Please note that if not automatically detected the external command line executable (‘lame.exe’ on Windows or ‘lame’ on OS X) or the dynamic link library ('lame_end.dll' or 'libmp3lame.dll' on Windows or 'libmp3lame.dylib' on OS X) will need to be specified in the 'Recording' tab of the Options/Preferences dialog.

 In certain countries, the MP3 technology may be patented, and may thus require permission from the patent holders before it can be used.
 Please check the applicable law in your country.

 (You may also find the following information useful: http://en.wikipedia.org/wiki/MP3#Licensing_and_patent_issues).

 C2 Solutions Ltd. will not be held responsible for any third party software (including utilities or command scripts) that may be used by the optional MP3 LAME encoding function or enhancing the ACM MP3 encoding function.
 You are advised to check the suitability of any software obtained (using antivirus software or otherwise) before configuring mp3TrueEdit™ to use it.